Delirium (1987 film)

 Delirium (Le foto di Gioia) is a 1987 Italian giallo film directed by Lamberto Bava and starring Serena Grandi, David Brandon, George Eastman and Daria Nicolodi.
-The film is about Gioia, a centerfold model for the adult Pussycat magazine.
+The film is about Gioia, the owner of the adult Pussycat magazine.
 She is harassed by a killer who sends her photos of her co-workers with her own erotic photography in the background.

 The film was developed as a vehicle for Serena Grandi after the success of the film Miranda (1985).
 The film was shot in 10 weeks and released in April 1987 in Italy to negative critical and box office reaction.